quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Implementation Guidance

-Semantically, the CLOSE_STREAM frame is more akin to the FIN bit than to the RESET_STREAM frame.
+In terms of transport machinery, the CLOSE_STREAM frame is more akin to the FIN bit than to the RESET_STREAM frame.

 By sending a CLOSE_STREAM frame, the sender commits to delivering all bytes up to the Reliable Size.
 The state transitions to "Data Sent" on the sender side,